Magneto-optics in a van der Waals magnet tuned by self-hybridized polaritons: Optical properties of mesoscopic CrSBr crystals: Theory and experiment

 showing upper (LP) and lower (LP) polariton branches.
 At the crossing point between exciton and cavity dispersion ($\hbar\omega_X = \hbar\omega^c_{\mathbf q, q_z}$), the polariton splitting is $2g_{0}$, which can be viewed as the vacuum-field Rabi splitting referred to in the main manuscript.
 Based on the material parameters of CrSBr obtained using the semiclassical approach, we can estimate a Rabi energy of $g_0 = ~\SI{120}{\milli\electronvolt}$.
 The exciton and photon fraction can be derived from the coefficients in Eq.\ref{Eq:polariton_operator} and noting that $|u_{\mathbf q,q_z}|^2 + |v_{\mathbf q,q_z}|^2 = 1$.

-In general, the dispersion relation obtained by a semiclassical and quantum mechanical approach can be seen to be equivalent provided that the complex quantum-mechanical energies and the poles of the transmission coefficient coincide~\cite{savona_quantum_1995}, which is a challenge for complex cavity designs.
-Thus, we rely on the experimentally measured polariton dispersions and use~\eqref{Eq:coupling_strength} and \eqref{Eq:polariton_dispersion} to estimate $\omega^c_{\mathbf q, q_z}$ for each polariton mode (cf. \cref{fig:SFig-QuModel_fraction-X}).
+In general, the dispersion relation obtained by a semiclassical and quantum mechanical approach can be seen to be equivalent, provided that the complex quantum-mechanical energies and the poles of the transmission coefficient coincide~\cite{savona_quantum_1995}.
+This problem has been solved for simple cavity structures close to the exciton frequency~\cite{savona_quantum_1995}, but presents a challenge for more complex cavity designs involving absorbing materials such as mesoscopic CrSBr crystals.
+We therefore use the experimentally measured polariton dispersion, which is in perfect agreement with our calculations based on the semiclassical model, and use~\eqref{Eq:coupling_strength} and \eqref{Eq:polariton_dispersion} to estimate $\omega^c_{\mathbf q, q_z}$ for each polariton mode (cf. \cref{fig:SFig-QuModel_fraction-X}).